ho-wan/vscode-setting-toggle/README.md

 ## Settings

 - `setting-toggle.setting`: The title of the toggled setting.
 Default is "editor.codeLens".
-- `setting-toggle.icon.enabled`: Show or hide the button.
+- `setting-toggle.icon.enabled`: Show or hide the button icon.
+Default is on.

 ---
 ## Known Issues